dieterich-lab/scimodom/server/docs/source/database.rst

 Model description
 ^^^^^^^^^^^^^^^^^

-SMID/project creation is handled by maintainers *e.g.* via requests.
+SMID/project creation is handled by maintainers *e.g.* via request.
 This is currently only available via maintenance scripts (TODO via API).
 A standard template is required:

 .. code-block:: json